The Discipline and the Map

 Every phase has its own plugin.
 The phasic plugins — one per phase, plus a separate orchestrator that tracks which phase is active for which job — are themselves single-concern packages, each one owning the rules for one mode of cognition.
 As with the always-on layer, the count is the prototype, not the architecture.
 A custom seed adding a new phase would add a new plugin alongside the orchestrator.
 The shape is what generalizes.
 Essay 7 deconstructs the plugin kit; Essay 7.9 walks through a worked example — a hypothetical phase_research plugin slotted between OBSERVE and PLAN, with the two-lock pattern that wires it in. ⓘ

 Previous: Essay 6.1 — Phasic Foundation — the load-bearing claim and the cycle’s outer Markov shape.
-Next: Essay 6.3 — OBSERVE — Read Wide, Write Once — the entry phase, the multiplier sentinel, and the read-before-write gates.
+Next: Essay 6.2b — The Phase Map — a quick tour of every phase at a glance before the per-phase deep-dives.

 Comments